afgranero/py-cv-proj/README.md

 <p align="justify">
-It is when knowledge of the algorithms becomes a diferential, and even knowledge of C and C++ to look on the source code of the library and undertand what is happening.
+It is when knowledge of the algorithms becomes a diferential, and even knowledge of C and C++ to look on the source code of the library and understand what is happening.
 It is in this case that I consider myself fit.
 </p>

 **Usage:**